 Along with carbohydrates and fat, protein is a macronutrient, and is essential for the human body.
 Proteins are the main building blocks of our bodies cells, tissues and organs, that are made up of compounds called amino acids.
 Protein is an essential part of our diets, as it aids and promotes the growth and repair of our muscles.
 Consuming enough protein further aids with the building, growth and repair process of our muscles.

 As a nutritionist I commonly find my clients wanting to focus on cutting out carbs or lowering their fat intake.
 However, when it comes to the third macronutrient, protein, it is usually neglected.
 When we think of protein, we usually think of the most common sources that are meat, chicken and fish.
 But protein can also include dairy products such as yoghurt, legumes such as beans and lentils, and vegetarian options such as tofu.
-Nowadays, it protein supplements and bars are becoming popular.
+Nowadays, protein supplements and bars are becoming popular.

 When do we need protein?

 It is pretty simple.
 Protein builds our muscles.
 The amino acids found in protein increases strength and improves elasticity.
 Exercise alone will not build muscle.
 We therefore need adequate amount of protein in the diet.
-Eating proteins at the right can help get and improve results.
-The two best times two eat protein are early in the morning and after any workout:
+Eating proteins at the right time can help get and improve results.
+The two best times to eat protein are early in the morning and after any workout: